OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-16.md

 ## 1 Chronicles 16:43

-Then all the people departed, each to his house;
+Then all the people departed, each to his own home;
 and David returned to bless his household.